PEDSnet/pedsnetcdm_to_pcornetcdm/v2.7_to_3.1/sql_etl/README.md

-# `sql_etl`
+# `pcornet_loading`

-sql_etl is a python based CLI too that is used to automate the process of creating the DDL for PCORnet ETL.
+pcornet_loading is a python based CLI too that is used to automate the process of creating the DDL for PCORnet ETL.

 # What problem it solves